Egyptian-inspired book-object

 NATSHEPSUT

-The title combines 'Natalie' with 'Hatshepsut' the XVIIIth dynasty female Pharaoh of ancient Egypt, with whom I have a special affinity.
-I made a wooden 'sarcophagus' decorated with Egyptian and personal symbols to contain the book wrapped in linen cloth, on one side of which I wrote a poem, repeated on the wooden pages.
-On the reverse of the cloth are transfers of newspaper cuttings about the discovery of Hatshepsut's tomb as well as extracts from an old passport of mine.
-The book is free-standing, supported by a central wooden pillar, and opens out to form a double-sided screen.
-The images are a mixture of Egyptian and personal scenes including part of a landscape near the Rio Paraguay, where I once lived, resembling the Nile.
+The title combines Natalie with Hatshepsut, the XVIIIth dynasty female Pharaoh, with whom I have a special affinity.
+A 'sarcophagus'made from a mahogany drawer is painted with Egyptian and personal symbols and contains the book, wrapped in stained linen cloth, on one side of which I wrote a poem (see below) which is repeated on the pages.
+On the reverse of the wrapper are transfers of newspaper cuttings about the discovery of Hatshepsut's tomb and extracts from an old passport of mine.
+The book has wooden covers, carved and decorated with sand and sequins.
+It is attached to concertina-folded Arches pages and supported by a central wooden pillar.
+The images, printed on both sides of the paper from stencils, are a mixture of Egyptian and personal scenes including part of a landscape near the Rio Paraguay where I once lived, resembling the Nile.

 Front view.